josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🏛️_shakespeare_already_told_you_britain_was_regional.md

 ---

-# 🎭 I. Shakespeare Assumes Regional Knowledge
+## 🎭 Shakespeare Assumes Regional Knowledge

 The histories frequently assume audiences already recognise:
 - where characters come from,